 Depending on your location, you will either apply for permanent residency via the Employer Nominated Scheme or the Regional Employer Sponsored Scheme.
 Your employer must meet certain criteria including that they agree to sponsor you, that there is a genuine need for the position, that they lodge a valid nomination, and pay the Skilling Australian Fund levy (among other things).

 The Direct Entry (DE) stream is another option for TSS visa holders to obtain PR, even in cases where a foreign worker has not been working with the sponsoring employer for at least three years.
-This can include applicants who switched jobs after their initial TSS visa was secured.
+This can include applicants who switched jobs after their initial TSS visa was secured, or never held a TSS visa.
 The eligibility requirements under this stream include:

 As with the other pathways to permanent residency in Australia, certain family members can be included on your application.